FELIXSTOWE ROAD RUNNERS CONSTITUTION/RULES

 9. ALLOCATION OF LONDON MARATHON PLACES

-a) Draw to be split into 3 groups.
-Group A (the first draw) will include members that have qualified for the club draw on two successive occasions and not been successful.
+a) Draw to be split into 4 groups.
+Group A (the first draw) will include members that have qualified for the club draw on three successive occasions and not been successful.
 One member to be drawn from this round.

-b) Group B (the second draw) will include all unsuccessful members from Group A and also any members that have qualified for the club draw on the previous occasion and have not been successful.
-One member to be drawn in this round.
+b) Group B (the second draw) will include all unsuccessful members from Group A and also any members that have qualified for the club draw on the previous two occasions and have not been successful.
+One member to be drawn in this round if the club has been allocated two or more places.

-c) Group C will include all members that qualified for Groups A and B that were not drawn and also all other club members that qualify.
-Remaining members to be selected from this round.
+c) Group D will include all members that qualified for Groups A, B and C that were not drawn and also all other club members that qualify.
+Remaining places, if any, to be selected from this round.

 d) The committee will be able to permit a club member to remain in their current pot for an additional year if a club member submits a request explaining the extraordinary circumstances that have prevented them from entering the London Marathon in that year.